WyattLaneReiman/bamazon/README.md

 ##Bamazon Manager

-The manager application will give you a manager-like
+The manager application will give you a manager-like abilities of "Bamazon"; view product list, view low inventory products uner 5, add stock to existing products, or even add new products to inventory!
+When ran the app will prompt you to arrow select which action you want to make.
+Then will guide you with prompts on how to continue.